little-world/rust-course/src/17-async-io-patterns.md

 //===========================
 // Producer with backpressure
 //===========================
-// send() blocks when the channel is full, providing natural backpressure async fn producer_with_backpressure(tx: mpsc::Sender<i32>) {
+async fn producer_with_backpressure(tx: mpsc::Sender<i32>) {
     for i in 0..100 {
         // send() provides backpressure—blocks when channel is full